 Each Key stage 3 module is assessed with a mid-topic and end of topic assessment which are marked and levelled in line with the whole school marking policy.
 Students also complete at least one self and peer assessment per unit of work.

-Subject specification: AQA B Catholic Christianity, Judaism and Themes 1 & 3.
+Subject specification: AQA Religious Studies Specification B: Catholic Christianity, Judaism and Ethical Themes (A & C).

 For more information please click AQA B Religous Studies

 Key Stage 4 Religious Education at Corpus Christi Catholic College is taught according to the requirements of the Curriculum Directory for Catholic Schools.

 Students in Year 9 have 5 periods of Religious Education per fortnight.
 The students study two units in the first term which prepares them to begin studying the GCSE course after Christmas.

 Year 10 and 11 Students have 5 periods of Religious Studies per fortnight.